 We're at number five in the series already?
 Konami haven't even abused the dedicated consumer by putting out three versions every year either it's been one a year, with the first one coming out a year after the PS2 which, by my calculations, makes the PS2 quite old.
 Worse still, it's my third Pro Evo review on the PS2 for Gamecell (fifth across all platforms), which means I'm rapidly running out of superlatives.
 Yes, PES is still the best football game by a good distance, and once again the chaps at Konami have raised the bar for the following pack.
 Also, most of my issues with the previous iteration have been solved without creating any new problems for me to mention well, almost.

 The usual game modes are all there single matches, cups, leagues, training and the Master League.
 The master league puts you in a league with a squad of poor players.
 As you draw or win games you get points to spend on players to upgrade your squad with new players, and try to get promoted into and win the top division of the league and other competitions.
-Obviously the real superstars cost a lot, so it may be a while before you can buy them up, but it's a rewarding experience.
-In fact, it's a more rewarding experience in PES5 as quite a lot of the players are recognisable as themselves.
+Obviously the real superstars cost a lot, so it may be a while before you can buy them up, but it's a rewarding experience-much like when you get the Virgin games promo codes, in fact, it's a more rewarding experience in PES 5 as quite a lot of the players are recognisable as themselves.
 For playing against real people you can hop online for the first time on a PES game on the PS2 (with two versus two play possible with two players on each console), or you can have a much more sociable (but cramped) two to eight player game on a single console.

 There are a couple of things that I'd like to put on Konami's 'to do' list though.
 First things first, I'd like to see a new system for penalties and free kicks.
 They've made the free kicks easier to score from, but they're still poorly explained and poorly represented on screen.
 For a penalty you just pick a direction and shoot, and you have no control as to whether a player hammers it high or wide, which they do quite regularly it would be nice to have a bit of a say in the proceedings, as it would for trying to save penalties.
 My other area for improvement is crowd noise picky, I know, but I'd really like to hear some crowd roar when a good save is made, or when a team is really attacking hard, or just to hear some extra noise when, for example, a player breaks away for a one on one with the goal keeper.
 I'm not a fan of the commentators either, but I think Konami have hit the balance about as well as they can there, as I hate commentators in real life too.